You have a server that is running Windows Server 2008 R2.

 You have the DFS Namespaces role service installed on the server.

-You have more than 1,000 folders in the namespace of the server.
+You have more than 1,000 folders in the domain-based namespace in Windows Server 2008 mode.

-In this scenario, some DFS namespace reparse points that are in the servers root share are unexpectedly deleted.
+In this scenario, some DFS namespace reparse points that are in the servers root share are unexpectedly deleted during a full synchronization of the large DFS volume with the Primary Domain Controller (PDC).

 This problem occurs because of an issue in the paged Lightweight Directory Access Protocol (LDAP) search query.
-If the server namespace contains more than 1,000 folders when the paged LDAP query reads the namespace configuration from the Active Directory domain, this query fails because of network errors or slow links.
+If the server namespace contains more than 1,000 folders when the paged LDAP query reads the namespace configuration from the Active Directory domain, this query fails because of network errors, slow links, or a resource shortage on the PDC.
 When this problem occurs, the DFSN service mistakenly deletes the links that are not returned in the successful part of the paged LDAP query.

 A supported hotfix is available from Microsoft Support.
 However, this hotfix is intended to correct only the problem that is described in this article.
 Apply this hotfix only to systems that are experiencing the problem described in this article.
 This hotfix might receive additional testing.
 Therefore, if you are not severely affected by this problem, we recommend that you wait for the next software update that contains this hotfix.